autowarefoundation/autoware-documentation/docs/design/autoware-architecture/planning/index.md

 ### Input to the planning component

-- **From API Layer**
-  - Goal: This is the final pose that Planning Component will try to achieve.
-  - Check point: This is the midpoint that Planning will try to go at on the way to the destination.
-This is used when calculating the route.
-  - Velocity Limit: This is used to limit the maximum vehicle speed.
 - **From Map**
-  - Map data: This includes all static information about the environment, such as: Lane connection information used for route planning from starting position to goal position, lane geometry to generate reference path used to calculate trajectory, and all information related to traffic rules.
+  - Vector map: This includes all static information about the environment, such as: Lane connection information used for route planning from starting position to goal position, lane geometry to generate reference path used to calculate trajectory, and all information related to traffic rules.
 - **From Perception**
-  - Detected Object Information: This includes information that cannot be known beforehand such as pedestrians and other vehicles.
+  - Detected object information: This includes information that cannot be known beforehand such as pedestrians and other vehicles.
 Planning Component will plan maneuvers to avoid collision with such objects.
-  - Detected Obstacle Information: This includes information on the location of obstacles.
+  - Detected obstacle information: This includes information on the location of obstacles.
 This is more primitive information and is used for emergency stops, etc.
-  - Occupancy Map Information: This includes information that cannot be known beforehand such as pedestrians and other vehicles.
+  - Occupancy map information: This includes information that cannot be known beforehand such as pedestrians and other vehicles.
 Planning Component will plan maneuvers to avoid collision with such objects.
-  - TrafficLight recognition result: This is the real time information about the state of each traffic light.
+  - Traffic light recognition result: This is the real time information about the state of each traffic light.
 Planning Component will extract the one that is relevant to planned path and use it to decide whether to stop at intersections.
 - **From Localization**
-  - Vehicle Motion Information: This includes ego vehicle's motion information for position, velocity, acceleration etc...
+  - Vehicle motion information: This includes ego vehicle's motion information for position, velocity, acceleration etc...
 - **From System**
-  - WIP.
+  - Operation mode: This is used to see if the vehicle is operated in the Autonomous mode.
 - **From Human Machine Interface (HMI)**
   - Approval: to authorize the execution of autonomous driving operations, execute lane change, entry into intersection.
+- **From API Layer**
+  - Goal: This is the final pose that Planning Component will try to achieve.
+  - Check point: This is the midpoint that Planning will try to go at on the way to the destination.
+This is used when calculating the route.
+  - Velocity limit: This is used to limit the maximum vehicle speed.

 ### Output from the planning component